owncloud-archive/documentation/user_manual/files/encrypting_files.rst

 was enabled, here’s how to do it.

 ..
 NOTE::
    This is effective from at least version v8.2.7 of ownCloud onwards.
+Also, this is **not officially supported**. ownCloud officially supports either restoring the full backup or restoring nothing — not restoring individual parts of it.

 1. Restore the file from backup
 2. Restore the file's encryption keys from backup